 The word entitlements is use to describe Social Security, Medicare and Medicaid, as well as Unemployment Insurance.
-When as Progressive columnist Jonathan Alter pointed out in Monday in his column, that these programs are really social insurances.
-That people collect when they need them, just because we pay into Unemployment Insurance, doesn't mean we'll ever see a dime directly from it.
-To use as an example and hopefully we would never have to, Medicaid would be another example of that even though it doesn't have a direct revenue source to fund it.
+When as progressive columnist Jonathan Alter pointed out in Monday in his column, that these programs are really social insurances that people collect when they need them.
+Just because we pay into Unemployment Insurance, doesn't mean we'll ever see a dime directly from it.
+To use as an example and hopefully we would never have to.
+Medicaid would be another example of that even though it doesn't have a direct revenue source to fund it.

 Obviously there are different views to what Americans are entitled to in America.
-There's a Liberal view which is what I share as a Liberal, there's a Progressive or Social-Democratic view to what Americans are entitled to.
-There's a Conservative or Conservative or Conservative-Libertarian view of what Americans are entitled to.
-And of course there's a classical Libertarian view to what Americans are entitled to as well.
-The view I believe in is that Americans are entitled to live in freedom and that its the job of government to protect our freedom so we don't lose it.
+There's a liberal view which is what I share as a Liberal, there's a social-democratic view to what Americans are entitled to.
+There's a conservative or conservative-libertarian view of what Americans are entitled to.
+And of course there's a classical libertarian view to what Americans are entitled to as well.
+The view I believe in is that Americans are entitled to live in freedom and that it's the job of government to protect our freedom so we don't lose it.

-The Progressive or Social-Democratic view to what Americans are entitled to is to live in security and to be protected.
-Not just as it relates to physical protection but economic protection as well, that all Americans are entitled to health insurance.
-A good pension, that we are entitled to make a good living, that anyone who works shouldn't have to live in poverty and so fourth.
-No matter what their skills set is and so fourth, that we are all entitled to live well no matter what we do with our lives and what our skills are and what we produce for society.
-Which is one reason why Progressives tend to be reluctant to means test programs like Medicare and Social Security because they believe all Americans are entitled to those programs.
-And thats the big Democratic divide on the left in the Democratic Party what are Americans entitled to in a Democracy.
+Social Democrats/Democratic Socialists believe that no matter the skills set is and so-forth, that we are all entitled to live well no matter what we do with our lives and what our skills are and what we produce for society.
+Which is one reason why Socialists tend to be reluctant to means-test programs like Medicare and Social Security.
+Because they believe all Americans are entitled to those programs.
+And thats the big Democratic divide on the left in the Democratic Party what are Americans entitled to in a democracy.